openstf/stf/README.md

 # Warning
-# This repository (along with other ones in [OpenSTF](https://github.com/openstf) organisation) is no longer maintained.
+# This project along with other ones in [OpenSTF](https://github.com/openstf) organisation is provided as is for community, without active development.
+# You can check any other forks that may be actively developed and offer new/different features [here](https://github.com/openstf/stf/network).
 # Active development has been moved to [DeviceFarmer](https://github.com/DeviceFarmer) organisation.
 Version **3.4.2** is the last release of OpenSTF on DockerHub and **3.4.1** on npmjs.

 <img src="res/common/logo/exports/STF-128.png?raw=true" style="width:100px;height:100px;" alt="STF">